What types of bunion surgery are there?

 - Radiology: it is essential during surgery to verify the angles and alignment of the bones.

 - Postoperative bandage: at the end of the operation, the bandage should generally be maintained for one week.
-In the first postoperative consultation, the sutures are removed, a new dressing is applied and fluoroscopic control is performed.
+At the first postoperative consultation, the sutures are removed, a new dressing is applied and fluoroscopic control is performed.

 Percutaneous bunion surgery